 We have investigated how conditional independence modeling may be used in the selection of structural AR models.
-The example we have presented is the only one which we have so far investigated, not the pick of the best from a range.
 The aim has been to identify parsimonious structure, which may be valuable in various applications of the model.
 Our practical experiences suggest that the approach is of considerable value in achieving our stated aim.
 In our example the model supports and quantifies a particular lending channel hypothesis which is important for monetary policy.
+The support given to the model by the selection criteria also confirms that its predictive ability, in a linear least squares sense, is as good as that of a saturated canonical model, but with the advantage of parsimony of parameterisation.
 The methods we have used are accessible and visually appealing and we hope this work will encourage their wider application in this context.